The DC Semester Program:

 US Department of State

-Externs work for federal agencies for about 24 hours per week, leaving plenty of time to take courses, sightsee, and experience life in the center of American government.
+Externs work for federal agencies for about 24 hours per week, leaving plenty of time to take online courses, sightsee, and experience life in the center of American government.
 Meetings and events are held throughout the semester for program participants.

 2Ls and 3Ls choose their preferred agencies, and MSU Law’s externship placement coordinator place most students with one of their selected employers.